swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/notebook/README.md

 ## What we're going to do

-Train & save a Network Traffic  model from kubeflow jupyter notebook.
+Train, Save & Serve a Network Traffic model directly from Kubeflow Jupyter notebook.
-Then, serve and predict using the saved model.
+And, predict network traffic flow label for client's data .

 ### Infrastructure Used